 Taxonomic status of aphid samples

 The Bayesian phylogenetic tree built with the 86 sequences representing nine aphid species resulted in a polytomy for the 67 D. plantaginea samples from Europe, Morocco and the USA (Figure S3), showing very little sequence variation at the intraspecific level (low bootstrap values < 0.6, Figure S3a).
 We therefore kept only two representatives out of the 67 D. plantaginea individuals in subsequent phylogenetic analyses.
-Bayesian analysis of this pruned dataset comprising 19 individuals, representing nine aphid species, confirmed known phylogenetic relationships in Aphidinae (Choi et al., 2018), Figure S3b).
+Bayesian analysis of this pruned dataset comprising 19 individuals, representing nine aphid species, confirmed known phylogenetic relationships in Aphidinae ((Choi et al., 2018), Figure S3b).
 The species A. pomi, A. citricola and A. spiraecola were grouped in the same clade, the three species appearing polyphyletic (Figure S3b).
 Dysaphis plantaginea appeared closely related to other representatives of the Macrosiphini tribe (B. helichrysi and M. persicae).
 Interestingly, the samples from Iran clustered apart from the D. plantaginea clade, the former belonging to the Dysaphis sp. species.
 This result suggests that the two D. sp.
-Iranian samples belong to a yet unidentified species or populations exhibiting strong differentiation from European populations.
-Those two samples were not included in the population genetics analyses using SSR, as we only had two representants from this Caucasian region (Table S1).
+Iranian samples belong to a yet unidentified species or population exhibiting strong differentiation from European populations.
+Those two samples were not included in the population genetics analyses using SSR, as we only had two representatives from this Caucasian region (Table S1).

 Clone detection

 Overall, the proportion of unique genotypes was variable among sites.
-We found 582 unique genotypes, including 29 unique genotypes that were represented by 85 clones.
-Clones therefore represented 85 individuals (12.7% of the total dataset, Table S7), mainly coming from Belgium, (86% of the clones, eight sites; mean proportion of unique genotypes (mean G/N) = 0.36 ± 0.2), Bulgaria (6%, one site, G/N = 0.67), France (5%, three sites, mean G/N = 0.87 ± 0.05), the USA (1 %, one site; G/N = 0.93), Spain, (1%, one site; G/N = 0.91) and from the lab-reared aphids (1%, G/N = 0.09).
-We only kept the 582 unique genotypes for the analyses presented below.
+We found 582 unique genotypes.
+Clones therefore represented 85 individuals grouped in 29 unique genotypes (12.7% of the total dataset, Table S7), mainly coming from Belgium, (86% of the clones, eight sites; mean proportion of unique genotypes (mean G/N) = 0.36 ± 0.2), Bulgaria (6%, one site, G/N = 0.67), France (5%, three sites, mean G/N = 0.87 ± 0.05), the USA (1 %, one site; G/N = 0.93), Spain, (1%, one site; G/N = 0.91) and from the lab-reared aphids (1%, G/N = 0.09).
+We kept only the 582 unique genotypes for the analyses presented below.

 Spatial distribution of allelic variation